 Next: Paginating Your Book

-Look for the next post in this series, The Book Construction Blueprint, which will describe how to paginate your book.
+Now that you know the parts of a book, check out the next post in this series, The Book Construction Blueprint, which will describe how to paginate your book.

 If you need help completing these different sections for your book, check out our Publishing Package, where we can do the tough work for you.